-The sharp-edged morphology and the relatively small size of the crisp and degraded wrinkle ridges and lobate scarps suggest a relatively young formation age in contrast to degraded and heavily degraded segments.
+The sharp-edged morphology and the relatively small size of the crisp wrinkle ridges and lobate scarps suggest a relatively young formation age in contrast to advanced degraded and heavily degraded features.
 Crisp features can crosscut craters with diameters of less than 50 - 100 m.
-Craters of these sizes are estimated to be of Copernican ages (< 800 Ma; Wilhelms et al., 1987), because older craters of this size would have been infilled and degraded since then (Trask, 1971).
-Thus, it is possible to establish a Copernican age, i.e., an upper age limit of \sim 800 Ma for these landforms.
+Craters of these sizes are estimated to be of Copernican ages (< 800 Ma; Wilhelms et al., 1987), because older craters of this size would have been infilled and degraded since then (Trask, 1971; Basilevsky, 1976; Fassett & Thomson, 2014).
+Thus, it is possible to establish a Copernican age, i.e., an upper age limit of $\sim$ 800 Ma for these landforms.
 Since tectonic activity would result in seismic shaking and thus in enhanced degradation of the small craters, the upper limit is presumably overestimated (Williams et al., 2019).
-CSFD measurements also support Copernican ages for lobate scarps with similar crisp morphologies (van der Bogert et al., 2018; Clark et al., 2017).
-Accompanying crisp features are small fresh graben and troughs.
-The existence of small crisp graben situated near lobate scarps was first documented at the backlimb of the Lee-Lincoln scarp, close to the Apollo 17 landing side (Watters et al., 2010).
+CSFD measurements also support Copernican ages for lobate scarps with similar crisp morphologies (van der Bogert et al., 2018; Clark et al., 2017) and possibly even wrinkle ridges (Valantinas et al., 2018).
+Accompanying crisp features are small fresh graben and troughs (Fig. 5).
+The existence of small crisp graben situated near lobate scarps was first documented at the back-limb of the Lee-Lincoln scarp, close to the Apollo 17 landing side (Watters et al., 2010).
 Since then, more of these structures were found in the vicinity of lobate scarps (French et al., 2015; Watters et al., 2012) and wrinkle ridges (French et al., 2015; Williams et al., 2019).
 Small graben observed in Mare Tranquillitatis are similar in their dimensions to the graben described in the latter studies.
 They typically have widths of less than 50 m and, in many cases, of even less than 10 m.
 Because of their similarity to sizes measured in other studies, depths of ~17 m to ~1 m can be assumed (Watters et al., 2012; Williams et al., 2019).
-Fill rates of shallow depressions in lunar regolith are estimated to be 5 ± 3 cm/Ma (Arvidson et al., 1975).
-Therefore, a ~ 1 m deep graben should be filled entirely with regolith after ~ 12.5 to ~ 50 million years, which implies formation ages of less than 50 Ma.
+Fill rates of shallow depressions in lunar regolith are estimated to be $5 \pm 3$ cm/Ma (Arvidson et al., 1975).
+Therefore, a $\sim 1$ m deep graben should be filled entirely with regolith after $\sim 12.5$ to $\sim 50$ million years, which implies formation ages of less than 50 Ma.
 Due to their association with lobate scarps, Watters et al. (2012) suggested that these graben form by uplift and flexural bending resulting from the movement at the underlying thrust fault.
 Thus, these graben can be viewed as possible evidence for tectonic activity of crisp features during the last 50 Ma (French et al., 2015; Watters et al., 2012; Williams et al., 2019).
-Lu et al. (2019), used ejecta boulders of craters crosscut by small wrinkle ridges in Mare Imbrium to calculate the individual crater ages since boulder abundances decrease with exposure time (Basilevsky et al., 2013; Lu et al., 2019).
+Lu et al. (2019), used ejecta boulders of craters crosscut by small wrinkle ridges in Mare Imbrium to calculate the individual crater ages since boulder abundances decrease with exposure time (Basilevsky et al., 2013; Ghent et al., 2014; Lu et al., 2019).
 The derived ages support wrinkle ridge formation during the last 10s of Ma (Lu et al., 2019).
 The morphology of the young wrinkle ridges studied by Lu et al. (2019) are indistinguishable from crisp wrinkle ridges in Mare Tranquillitatis.
 In summary, different methods indicate the formation of young wrinkle ridges and lobate scarps on the Moon during the last few 10 to 100 Ma.
-Thus, we propose tectonic activity for crisp wrinkle ridges and lobate scarps in Mare Tranquillitatis at least during the last 50 Ma, which further higlights the global recent wrinkle ridge formation.
+Thus, we propose tectonic activity for crisp wrinkle ridges and lobate scarps in Mare Tranquillitatis at least during the last 50 Ma, which further highlights the global recent wrinkle ridge formation.